 Definitely not.
 The list of synthetic cosmetic ingredients with high comedogenicity is very long!
 Some examples: Isopropyl palmitate, Decyl oleate, Capric acid, Octyldodecanol, Mineral oils...

-FATTY ACIDS WITH HIGH COMOGENICITY PROPERTIES AND FATTY ACIDS WITH LOW COMOGENICITY
+FATTY ACIDS WITH LOW AND HIGH COMOGENICITY PROPERTIES

 Linoleic acid is way lighter, absorbs fast, and does not clog pores.
 Oils rich in Linoleic acid are thinner, and they work very well with oily and acneic skin.
 (Borage oil, Evening Primrose oil, Grapeseed oil, Pumpkin oil...)